-We thank the denizens of the n-Category Café, including Toby Bartels, Michael Batanin, David Ben-Zvi, Greg Egan, Alex Hoffnung, Urs Schreiber, and Zoran Škoda, for many discussions and corrections.
-JB thanks the Department of the Pure Mathematics and Mathematical Statistics at the University of Cambridge for inviting him to give a series of lectures on this topic, and he also thanks Derek Wise for writing up notes for a course on this topic at U. C. Riverside.
+We thank the denizens of the n-Category Café, including Toby Bartels, Michael Batanin, David Ben-Zvi, Rafael Borowiecki, Greg Egan, Alex Hoffnung, Urs Schreiber, and Zoran Škoda, for many discussions and corrections.
+Greg Friedman also made many helpful corrections.
+JB thanks the Department of Pure Mathematics and Mathematical Statistics at the University of Cambridge for inviting him to give a series of lectures on this topic in July 2004.
+He also thanks Derek Wise for writing up notes for a course on this topic at U. C. Riverside during the 2004-2005 academic year.
+We both thank Hans Halvorson and everyone involved in the Deep Beauty symposium.
+AL was partially supported by the NSF grants DMS-0739392 and DMS-0855713, and JB was partially supported by the NSF grant PHY-0653646 and the FQXi grant RFP2-08-04.